 The downside to this, though, is that our house is not brightly lit.
 As the dark tones soak up any light, rather than bouncing it off and illuminating the room like a white or cream room would.

-Consequently, I’ve had to learn that hard way that this isn’t incredibly hospitable to exotic or tropical plants.
+Consequently, I’ve had to learn the hard way that this isn’t incredibly hospitable to exotic or tropical plants.
 And I’ve had to send many to the great Garden in the Sky.
 Now that we’re moving into Year 4 of living here, I’ve begun to get into a better groove with finding house plants that can survive in dark spaces.

 So allow me to give you a tour of the plants we keep and my recommendations for those who also live in a goth house.